Daniel-Geva/CS-180-Project-5/README.md

 ### GradedQuizManager
-The manager that holds the the list of all graded quizzes.
+The manager that holds the list of all graded quizzes.
 It also provides a method for searching for graded quizzes by course, and a method to delete all graded quizzes taken by a certain student.

 ### LearningManagementSystemServer